klvr/dicetask/README.md

     │   README.md - ReadMe file.
     │   dicetask.Rproj - Initiate this before running any scripts.
     │
-    └───article_2/ - Not pushed to GitHub, markdown-document for article 2.
+    └───article_2/ - Not pushed to GitHub, markdown-document and images for article 2.
     │
-    └───article_3/ - Not pushed to GitHub, markdown-document for article 3.
+    └───article_3/ - Not pushed to GitHub, markdown-document and images for article 3.
     │
     └───data/ - Real data not pushed to GitHub, see [OpenScienceFramework](www.osf.com/LINK).
     │